codinasion-archive/codinasion-programme/programme/multiplication-table/README.md

   - ClasherKasten
 ---

-## Write a program to output the following multiplication table
+## Write a programme to output the following multiplication table

 ```txt
 5 x 1 = 5